7 Cute Cat Granny Square Pattern Tips for Beginners

 Tip 1: Start with the Right Yarn and Hook Combination

-The success of any amigurumi-style motif depends heavily on yarn choice.
-For a cat granny square pattern, you want a smooth, medium-weight yarn that holds its shape and shows clean stitch definition.
-Avoid fuzzy, fluffy, or textured yarns for the cat face — they blur the features and make the face look muddy rather than crisp.
+Like any amigurumi-style motif, yarn choice matters a lot.
+You want a smooth, medium-weight yarn that holds its shape and shows clean stitches.
+Skip fuzzy or textured yarns for the face, they blur the features and make it look muddy.

 Tip 2: Master Increases and Decreases First